 Direct translation: The thought, ‘Ah, well.
 If you could do it well after just one try, then everyone would be doing it, right?’ popped into my head, so…

 You can hear that there’s a slight change in his tone at 1:17, which is where the ‘thought’ starts.
 He sounds as if he’s talking to himself, like he’s just sitting there, wondering aloud, “Oh well, if it were that easy, everyone would be doing it, right?”
-And then when he’s done narrating this thought, he switches right back to his original tone of voice as he proceeds to wrap the sentence up with “라는 생각이 들어서…”
+And then when he’s done narrating this thought, he switches right back to his original tone as he proceeds to wrap the sentence up with “라는 생각이 들어서…”

 This act of alternating between a ‘normal talking tone’ and a ‘thinking out loud tone’ is extremely common in casual conversations, and I suggest using this structure alongside ~는 것 같다 for a bit of variety, to keep yourself from constantly defaulting to one grammar structure.